-Briefly describe how the The Community Development Coordinator contacted the CoC Coordinator who Agency/Group/Organization was consulted.
-What noted that while 2018 data has not yet been approved, in 2017 the Coalition's are the anticipated outcomes of the consultation or Homeless Management Information System (HMIS) tracked a 21% overall areas for improved coordination? increase in the number of homeless persons from the year before and more than 60% increase just among families.
-Last year, over 1,500 individuals accessed local emergency shelters or were placed in motels by Broome's Department of Social Services when shelters exceeded capacity.
+The Community Development Coordinator contacted the CoC Coordinator who stated in 2021 the Coalition's Homeless Management Information System (HMIS) tracked a 71% overall increase in the number of homeless persons from the year before and more than 84% increase just among families.
+Last year, over 4,500 individuals accessed local emergency shelters or were placed in motels by Broome's Department of Social Services when shelters exceeded capacity.
 A primary reason for this is the lack of affordable and available housing, especially for those in the extremely low and very low income categories.
-For extremely low-income households, there is a deficit of 7,140 available and affordable housing units.
-For those households at the very low income level, this deficit equals 4,035.
+For extremely low-income households, there is a deficit of 7,890 available and affordable housing units.
+For those households at the very low income level, this deficit equals 4,825.
 More than a third of single adults in shelter were discharged from an institution (hospital, jail, psychiatric facility) into homelessness.
 These individuals likely need the support available in permanent supportive housing, but the length waiting lists cause them to exit shelter to community settings that are not conducive to sustained recovery.